 Instead, Tesla Autopilot relies primarily on visual perception using the eight cameras around the vehicle plus additional input from a forward-facing radar unit and ultrasonic sensors around the vehicle.
 This is in contrast to many other self-driving companies that use high-resolution LiDAR to provide precise distance information to other objects (see Cameras vs LiDAR for Self-Driving Cars).

-While this is happening in real-time via cameras, it appears that Elon is not against using HD Maps (or “micro maps”) to help enhance the precision by which Autopilot can navigate the environment.
+While this is happening in real-time via cameras, it appears that Elon is not against using some form of maps (or “micro maps”) to help enhance the precision by which Autopilot can navigate the environment.
 This will be critical as obstacles and potholes can cause damage and, worse, potential accidents.

 Since obstacles and potholes come and go over time, once a vehicle sees them, letting other vehicles know of them, could help future drivers traveling down that same path avoid them, increasing safety and reducing potential damage.